 location is rotated from East to West to Middle Tennessee.
 The 2017

-The 2016 Annual Meeting and 50th Anniversary of the Members was in Memphis, TN and it was a great
+Annual Meeting of the Members was in Memphis, TN and it was a great

-great meeting.
-The 2017 Annual Meeting will be back in
+meeting.
+The 2018 Annual Meeting will be in Chattanooga at the

 March we have a Legislative Rally and Reception in honor of the Members